Olowotemple/FullStack-21/README.md

 # [Full Stack Open 2021](https://fullstackopen.com/en/)

-This course is held at the Department of Computer Science at the University of Helsinki in Spring 2020.
+This course is held in 2021 at the University of Helsinki via the web.

 It offers a deep dive into modern web development